cs0320-f23/term-project-mmateoss-Awang299-azchen-hchen187/README.md

 ### Front-End Tests:

     .
-To run the tests, make sure that you are CD into repl-mmateoos-thuang49..
+To run the tests, make sure that you are CD into the front-end directory.
 You should have playwright installed but if you don't, in your terminal type: npx playwright install
         once that is done, go back to your terminal and run the following commands to run the tests: